 Trying to adapt my body to nature in a way to sense it deeply, I feel my body and its all perceptions have got really tired in the same path where I often hike in physical comfort zone.
 Paying attention to the structures, movements and sounds of trees, flowers, animals and wind, I have realized that the outer nature can totally occupy my inner nature.
 Some animals are not willing to show off their body but voice.
-I have never heard voice of woodpecker before this hike.
-Since I was not able to see that woodpecker, an imaginary picture of it came to my mind, which I can imagine owing to the cartoons or my boyfriend’s childhood toy that he still keeps.
-On the other hand, some animals are not willing to show their voice but their body.
+I have never heard voice of woodpecker ., an imaginary picture of it comes to my mind, inspired by the cartoons or my boyfriend’s childhood toy that he still keeps., Other animals are not willing to show their voice but their body.
 I have never seen black snail before this hike.
 I was hearing lambs sound getting louder and louder as I was walking farther and farther.
 Finally I saw them.
 They were hanging around with a donkey who was keeping in silence, but moving to me with a threatening face as I was approaching the lambs.

-In these times, yellow flowers are blossoming everywhere.
-I am not talking about the ones which turn into pollen and spread everywhere naturally with the help of wind.
-What I am talking about is literally everywhere, hitting my eyes as neon color as the sun reflects on.
-I pass dark and chaotic forests ending with endless field of this flower.
-It is so apparent that they are planted by humans with a perfect order unlike natural chaotic forest.
-What they do is synchronized moving with the wind and heavily smelling honey.
-Surely, bee sounds cover these fields because of this smell.
-What was making me surprising and stimulated my affection was definitely these flowers.
+yellow flowers are blossoming everywhere. pollen spread with the help of wind, hitting my eyes as neon color as the sun reflects on. endless field of this flower. a perfect order.
+What they do is synchronized moving with the wind and heavily smelling honey. bee sounds cover these fields .
+What was making me surprising and stimulated my affection was these flowers.
 I kept asking why and how people plant them on such a vast area in such an orderly way.
 They just look too perfect to be true.
-I could not prevent myself from using my phone during this hike because I just wondered so much about these flowers.
-What I found is that they are no good for the nature, destroying soil by loosening its efficiency for other type of blossoms.
-They are just planted by humans with the purpose of utilizing its oil mixing with petrol.
+I use my phone , I just wondered so much about these flowers. they are no good , destroying soil by loosening its efficiency for other type of blossoms.
+They are planted by humans with the purpose of utilizing its oil mixing with petrol.
 They seem like the conqueror of the nature these times, not naturally but culturally.
-However, I also saw these flowers somewhere out of the fields, they were just a few and smaller.
-It made me think and assume that they might be naturally there without giving a trouble to the soil.
+I also saw these flowers somewhere out of the fields, they were just a few and smaller.
+It made me think that they might be there without giving a trouble to the soil.